ms-iot/ros_msft_camera/README.md

   * `~videoDeviceId` (string, default: ``)
     > Symbolic link to the camera to open. if not set default is the first enumerated camera on the system.
+    > Set the Symbolic link to value "Interactive" to configure the node to list the available cameras on system and prompt for user selection at startup

+   * `~videoUrl` (string, default: ``)
+    > Video URL to be used (instead of an actual camera device) as a source of video frames to be published by the node.
+    > At present, file paths and rtsp urls are supported as video source. if both parameters, videoDeviceId and videoUrl, are set then videoDeviceId is used by the node.

   * `~camera_info_url` (string, default: ``)
     > Url to the yaml file with camera distrortion parameters.

+For generic parameter usage example see [camnode.launch](test/camnode.launch)

+### RTSP Streaming Parameters
+    Only available if the source is built as per the [instructions for streaming](#camera-node-with-RTSP/RTP-streaming)

+  * `~rtsp_port` (integer, default: `8554`)
+    > The network port on which the RTSP server should listen for incoming connections.
+    > If this parameter is *not present* in the parameter server, then RTSP server is not started.
+    > If this parameter is *present and empty*, the RTSP server is started with the default port number 8554

+  * `~rtp_bitrate` (integer, default: `1000*image_width`)
+    > The bitrate in bps to configure the video encoder used for RTP streaming.

+  * `~rtsp_AddCredentials` (Dictionary(string: string), default: ``)
+    > A dictionary containing username and password credentials to be added to the password vault to be used for RTSP digest authentication.

+  * `~rtsp_RemoveCredentials` (List(string), default: ``)
+    > A list containing old usernames to be removed from password vault to be used for RTSP digest authentication.

+  * `~rtsps_cert_subject` (string, default: ``)
+    > The certificate subject name to search in the "Local Machine\My" certificate store for RTSP**S** secure streaming over TLS.
+    > Note: to use RTSP**S** (secure RTSP over TLS), a valid server certificate must be imported to the "Local machine\My" certificate store.

+For RTSP parameter usage example see [camnodeRTSP.launch](test/camnodeRTSP.launch)

 ## Remarks

-This source also contains camera components to enable sharing IMFSample pointers directly into another component container with the same process to enable zero copy and also share GPU surfaces.
+This source also contains a publisher and camera nodelet to enable sharing [IMFSample](https://docs.microsoft.com/en-us/windows/win32/api/mfobjects/nn-mfobjects-imfsample) pointers directly into another nodelet with the same process to enable zero copy and also share GPU surfaces
 This is enabled by using the MFSample Publisher which published IMFSample pointer via a custom msg.
-This path is experimental.
+This path is still experimental and untested.

 # Contributing